Meezeus/safer-cycling/README.md

 # Safer Cycling

-This application was created for HackKing’s 2022: a 12 hour hackathon organised by KCL Tech and sponsored by BlackRock.
+This application was created for **HackKing’s 2022**: a 12 hour hackathon organised by **KCL Tech** and sponsored by **BlackRock**.
 Working as a team of 5, we had to create a product to answer the challenge statement: _“How can we take advantage of the changing technological landscape to contribute to a better future”_.

-Our solution is a website that **allows users to find safe cycling routes** in London.
+Our solution is a website that allows users to find safe cycling routes in London.
 Users provide latitude and longitude coordinates of a start and end location.
 The application will then display up to three routes, each one color-coded based on how dangerous it is.
 The danger level of a route is